CuratorOfBinaries/EDGAR-rss-bot/README.md

 This bot monitors the rss feeds of filings of companies on EDGAR

+# Installation

+### Discord

+In order to install the discord bot to the server, the user will need to click on a oauth2 link.
+This link will be shared when requested.
+Once they have click on the link, they will be prompted to allow the discord bot to added to the server along with required permissions.

+The configuration channel will be created and only will be accessible by the admins of the server.

+**SCREENSHOT**

 # How to Run

 Firstly, ensure that environment variables are configured: